Grecians fans are back on the road this Saturday and a trip to the capital is first up for Exeter City.

 Orient's joint-top scorer this season with 13 strikes in all competitions, Harry Smith joined in the summer from Northampton Town for an undisclosed fee.

 Harry started his career in the non-league with Sevenoaks Town and would have spells at Sittingbourne and Folkestone Invicta before joining (at the time) League One side Millwall in 2016.

 He joined Macclesfield Town in 2018 where he notched 9 goals before joining Northampton Town the following season where he scored 7 goals.

 Known for his strength, and with an eye for goal he is one for the Grecian defence to watch out for on Tuesday night.

 Head to Head

-It’s not often Exeter City get touted as a bogey team, but recent readings between the two clubs will put a smile on City fan’s faces.
-Exeter are unbeaten in the last eight fixtures against the O’s with six wins in that time.
-Orient will be looking to break their 9-year duck against the Grecians come Saturday.
+It’s not often Exeter City get touted as a bogey team, but recent readings between the two clubs will put a smile on City fan’s faces with City having won eight of the last nine against the Os.

-The overall picture balances the books, however.
-There have been 91 fixtures in 80 years between the two teams and nearly 300 goals have been scored.
+There have been 92 fixtures in 80 years between the two teams and nearly 300 goals have been scored.
 City’s record victory over Orient was two 6-1 victories in 1931 and 51.

 Exeter City 4-0 Leyton Orient | League Two | St James Park | 6th March 2021